 Infection with P. vivax malaria carries a risk of ongoing relapsing disease if anti-hypnozoite treatment is suboptimal.
-This risk is minimised by giving participants a 14-day course of high-dose Primaquine treatment (30mg once daily) at the end of in-person follow-up.
+This risk is minimised by giving participants a 14-day course of high-dose Primaquine treatment (7mg/kg total dose) at the end of in-person follow-up.
 This treatment will be observed as outlined in the study schedule to ensure compliance with therapy.

-In a previous P. vivax sporozoite CHMI study, 2 participants (out of 33) experienced unexpected relapse infections following Primaquine treatment (Figure 5).(31, 74) These participants were found to have a CYP2D6 phenotype associated with either poor or intermediate metabolism of Primaquine into its active
+In a previous P. vivax sporozoite CHMI study, 2 participants (out of 33) experienced unexpected relapse infections following Primaquine treatment (Figure 5).(32, 75) These participants were found to have a CYP2D6 phenotype associated with either poor or intermediate metabolism of Primaquine into its active metabolites.
+We will screen participants for their ability to metabolise Primaquine effectively by checking CYP2D6 genotype.
+Only participants who demonstrate "high-metaboliser" status will be enrolled into the study.